alecive/alecive.github.io/_posts/2015-04-30-CV-AlessandroRoncone.md

 ## Summary

 Alessandro Roncone was born in Genova (GE), Italy, 1987.
-He received his _Bachelor's Degree in Biomedical Engineering_ with the score of **110/110 with honors** at the University of Genova in February 2008.
-In July 2011 he completed his _Master Degree in NeuroEngineering_ (with the score of **110/110 with honors**) in the same University.
-He is currently a _Ph.D. fellow at iCub Facility, Istituto Italiano di Tecnologia, GENOVA, Italy_.
-The goal of his Ph.D. project is to exploit insights from neuroscience in order to implement a model of **Peripersonal Space (PPS)** on the iCub.
-See below for details on its Ph.D. project.
+He received his _Bachelor's Degree in Biomedical Engineering_ with the score of **110/110 with honors** at the "Università degli Studi di Genova" in February 2008.
+In July 2011 he completed his _Master Degree in NeuroEngineering_ (with the score of **110/110 with honors**) in the same university.
+In April 2015 he got a Ph.D. in _Robotics, Cognition and Interaction Technologies_ from the "Università degli studi di Genova" and "Istituto Italiano di Tecnologia".
+During his PhD he worked in the Cognitive Humanoids laboratory of the department of "Robotics, Brain and Cognitive Sciences" and the "iCub Facility" in IIT, Genova.
+The goal of his Ph.D. project is to exploit insights from neuroscience in order to implement a model of **Peripersonal Space (PPS)** on the iCub humanoid robot (see below for details on its Ph.D. project).
+He is currently working as a Post Doc at the iCub Facility in IIT.